The Fujifilm X100VI delays

 Shooting Menu 3, Shoot without lens

-3. Make sure it is on:
+3. Make sure it is ON:

 Shoot without lens, on